A Birder's Guide to Minnesota

 p.
 364 – Another access to view the NWR's Rice Lake [site 8] is via 240th Place, which turns north off CR 4, 3.6 mi. west of MN 65.
 Go 1.7 mi. north on 240th to where it turns east, and at this corner an old road/trail goes 1/4 mi. northwest to the lake shore.

 p.
-364 – Between Rice Lake NWR [site 8] and the city of Aitkin is one of the few remaining sets of wild rice paddies in the county (there used to be more in past years), and in May 2024 it was especially productive for shorebirds (with sightings of Red Knot and both godwits).
-From downtown Aitkin, go 5.6 mi. east and northeast on US 169 to 390th St. / CR 56, then turn 2 mi. east.
-And, en route from Aitkin, note as well that the fields along US 169 itself have become productive in some years when converted into sod farms and the like.
+364-365 – Between Rice Lake NWR [site 8] and the city of Aitkin is one of the few remaining sets of wild rice paddies in the county (there used to be more in past years), and in May 2024 it was especially productive for shorebirds (with sightings of Red Knot and both godwits).
+From downtown Aitkin, go 5.6 mi. east and northeast on US 169 to 390th St. / CR 56, then turn east for 2 mi.
+(En route from Aitkin as well, note that the fields along US 169 itself are productive in some years when converted into sod farms and the like.
+And watch for Sharp-tailed Grouse as well near the rice paddies on 390th St. – both at the paddies or to the east of them on 390th, and 2-3 mi. south of the paddies along 350th Ave.

 Cass County